CynicDog/AutoML-Best-Model-Deployed-in-Azure-AppServices/README.md

 }
 ```

-## C. Run the Server as Azure WebApp
+## C. Run the Container as Azure WebApp

 #### 1. Create a dedicated Service Principal for the deployment.
 ```powershell